Undergraduate Mentoring Awards

 The Outstanding Undergraduate Research Mentor Award honors individuals who demonstrate exemplary mentorship to Rice undergraduate students in research, design and creative works projects.
 The Office of Undergraduate Research and Inquiry is accepting nominations from current Rice students who would like to acknowledge the impact their research mentor has had on them and their experience.
 Honorees will be announced at the Rice Undergraduate Research Symposium award ceremony.
-Nominations will open February 22, 2021 and close on April 7, 2021.
+Nomination deadline is April 7, 2022.

 While the following criterion are not exhaustive in demonstrating excellence in mentorship, the selection committee typically considers did the mentor do the following:

 - Establish and maintain clear expectations

 - Meet regularly and make themselves available for support and supervision

 - Provide guidance on student’s research project, including skill and knowledge development to advance the project

 - Support student in connecting to broader research communities